 Nina Machlin Dayton

 I first learned to knit when I was 10 years old - just knit; not purl, cast-on, bind off, etc. After working endlessly on an enormous purple garter stitch muffler for my father I gave up.
 Then in my early 20’s I was dating a man whose mother and grandmother were enthusiastic knitters, and so, to get in their good graces, I asked them to teach me to knit.
 It was instant addiction.
-While the boyfriend only lasted 9 years the knitting obsession has lasted over 30 years since then, and is still going strong.
-My mother and Grandmother were and are amazingly talented with any form of needlecraft, so maybe I come by the passion genetically.
+While that boyfriend didn’t last the knitting obsession did and all these years later is still going strong.
+My grandmother and mother were and are amazingly talented with any form of needlecraft, so maybe I come by the passion genetically.

 I have been teaching and designing for over 30 years.
 I try to write my patterns with a clarity that makes them accessible to people at all skill levels - I believe that the best way to learn is to jump in with a pattern that you love, and I want to make sure that anyone can follow and make my patterns, even if they have never done a technique it uses before.
 I offer pattern support for all my designs and love to hear from people working on them.

-Here is an interview with me on the Malabrigo Yarns Blog
+Here is an fun interview with me on the Math4Knitters Podcast